erc6900/reference-implementation/README.md

 The implementation includes an upgradable modular account with two plugins (`SingleOwnerPlugin` and `TokenReceiverPlugin`).
 It is compliant with ERC-6900 with the latest updates.

-## Caveat
+## Important Callouts

-- **_Not audited and should not be used in production_**.
+- **Not audited and should NOT be used in production**.
 - Not optimized in both deployments and execution.
-- Lack support for easy account states building.
-It is possible off-chain, but not easy.
+We’ve explicitly removed some optimizations for reader comprehension.

 ## Development